sn7z/MindCanvas/README.md

 - Check browser console for errors

 **No graph data:**
-- Export history using Chrome extension first
+- Export data using Chrome extension first
 - Check backend logs for processing errors
 - Verify API keys are working